 Instead, you ended up with an empty shopping cart: a true conversion killer.

 The goal: increasing revenue in primary markets while growing in all other countries

 In an attempt to solve this problem, we started a thorough rationalisation of all Rituals websites.
 This entailed an extensive migration of all individual websites to one .com domain, focusing on “indexability”, “crawlability”, “authority” and “usability”.

-Besides rationalisation, the right international tagging had to be added (“hreflang” and Search Console).
-And of course, each language had different countries and currencies.
+Besides rationalisation, the right international tagging (“hreflang” and Search Console), languages and currencies had to be added.
 Because of the large number of pages and duplicates, Google failed to pick up on the pages in the way that it should have.
 The choice was made to make one version indexable per language/currency.
 The following considerations were taken into account:

 - The link value of the duplicates could not be lost, which is why 301 redirects were moved from the duplicate pages to the main page.

-- The pages that were to disappear still needed to be available for campaigns and check out, which is why duplicates of those pages were created.
+- The pages that were to disappear still needed to be available for campaigns and checkout, which is why duplicates of those pages were created.
 However, these duplicate pages aren’t visible in search engines.
-Consequently, a ‘disallow’ in the robots.txt (crawlability & indexability) and, for the completeness, a ‘noindex’ were added to the “new” duplicate pages.
+Consequently, a ‘disallow’ in the robots.txt (crawlability & indexability) and, for completeness, a ‘noindex’ were added to the “new” duplicate pages.

-The migration to only one .com domain led to several positive results:
+The migration to only one rituals.com domain led to several positive results:

 - Greatly improved indexation